Understanding NVIDIA's Position In Semiconductors & Semiconductor Equipment Industry Compared To Competitors - NVIDIA (NASDAQ:NVDA)

 -

-With a revenue growth of 69.18%, which surpasses the industry average of 19.04%, the company is demonstrating robust sales expansion and gaining market share.
+The company's revenue growth of 69.18% exceeds the industry average of 12.28%, indicating strong sales performance and market outperformance.

 Debt To Equity Ratio